TheCleverDire/GemsCraft/README.txt

                         filename (typically "config.xml").
 If the given path is relative, it's computed against the working path.

-    --norestart         If this flag is present, fCraft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
+    --norestart         If this flag is present, LegendCraft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
 This may be useful if you are using an auto-restart script or a process monitor.

-    --exitoncrash       If this flag is present, fCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.
+    --exitoncrash       If this flag is present, LegendCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.

-    --noupdater         If this flag is present, fCraft will not launch the downloaded UpdateInstaller.exe when restarting for
-                        update/shutdown.
-It will handle all other aspects of the update process, including exiting with the correct exit-code, but not launch the updater.

     --nolog             If this flag is present, all logging is disabled.

-    --noconsolecolor    If this flag is present, ServerCLI will not use any colors or formatting in its console output.
+    --nocolor           If this flag is present, ServerCLI will not use any colors or formatting in its console output.